vin0010/SystemDesign/Database.md

        - Key value stores
        - Implemented in memory
        - Redis rich feature set-> geo sharding, sorted sets,
+         - Sorted set implemented using hash table and skip list.
        - Built using hashmap internally.
        - Worse for range queries
        - Useful small data sets since in memory
        - Useful in geo spatial index in uber and swiggy, constantly update driver locations.

      - Neo4j
        - Graph databse
        - We can use Graph in SQL with many to many relationships but very slow.